microsoft/ODBC-Specification/ODBC 4.0.md

 ODBC 3.0 Clients should not attempt to use `SQL_DATA_AT_FETCH` column bindings against ODBC drivers that report an ODBC 2.x or ODBC 3.x `ODBC_DRIVER_VERSION` InfoType.

 ## 5.2 ODBC 3.x Drivers
-ODBC 3.x drivers can support ODBC 4.0 escape clauses, connection keywords, infotypes, and attributes without reporting ODBC 4.0 support, but must not utilize `SQL_VARIANT`, `SQL_ROW`, `SQL_UDT`, `SQL_ARRAY`, or `SQL_MULTISET` data types in schema functions or descriptor functions.
+ODBC 3.x drivers can support ODBC 4.0 escape clauses, connection keywords, infotypes, and attributes, as well as added columns to the catalog functions, without reporting ODBC 4.0 support, but must not utilize `SQL_VARIANT`, `SQL_ROW`, `SQL_UDT`, `SQL_ARRAY`, or `SQL_MULTISET` data types in schema functions or descriptor functions.

 ## 5.3 ODBC 4.0 Drivers
 In order to report support for ODBC 4.0, a driver: